-That’s not because I earn money for doing so (there are no affiliate links on Grow With Less) but simply because this is a tool I find genuinely useful.
+That’s not because I earn money for doing so (Ahrefs doesn’t have an affiliate program) but simply because this is a tool I find genuinely useful.

 If you regularly mention people and brands in your articles and link to them, they will take notice and may share your article or even link to you in the future.

 One link building strategy I have had great success with is, ironically, a tactic I didn’t actually do on purpose: sharing my success with various products and courses.

 When I finished Derek Halpern’s course Sales Page that Converts’ course, I reached out to Derek to let him know the sales page I wrote as a result was converting like crazy (by my standards.)
 He then published a case study about me on his blog.

 When I reviewed language-learning tool FluentU, FluentU was happy to link to my review on their press page.